Believe in Nothing

-Believe in Nothing is the eighth studio album by British metal band Paradise Lost, released on 26 February 2001.
+Believe in Nothing is the eighth studio album by British gothic metal band Paradise Lost, released on 26 February 2001.

 Release

 The release for the album was postponed with the first release date being 18 September 2000, before settling to its current date.
 The band released commented on the reason for the delay stating:

 Style, artwork, and reception

 It is one of the last albums in the much lighter sound which characterised the band's sound since One Second and that may have been contributed when composer Gregor Mackintosh stated that "doesn't really exist for him", as it was an album in which the band was out of creative control; the album went under strict instructions from the label.
 Mackintosh has also said that he feels some songs, such as "World Pretending", deserved a better sound and production.

 There was more negativity of the album when the band's vocalist Nick Holmes was asked by fans of a Q&A session about in general how does the band choose who does the album artwork, Holmes stated "Don't ask me about the BIN cover, I think we (the band) had our drinks spiked that day!"